Krishna-Radharani/wifi-director-chat-application/README.md

 - Peer-to-peer messaging over Wi-Fi Direct.
 - Separate client and server socket handling.
 - Real-time chat UI with sender/receiver message bubbles.
-- Supports basic message sending and receiving with replying to specific message.
+- Supports basic message and files sending and receiving with replying to specific message and timestamp .
+- Deletion of messages and files
 - Designed for learning socket programming on Android.

 ---